This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - During your procedure, the bed you are lying on will be moved inside the CT or MRI tube.
 Pictures will be taken as the bed or table moves and as you change positions.
 You may be asked to lie on your back or stomach.
 If the bowel is not expanded enough, more air or gas will be pumped into your rectum.
 You will have to hold your breath and stay still as each picture is taken.

 What will happen after a virtual colonoscopy:

-- You may have some cramping or feel bloated for about an hour after the procedure.
-Relieve gas and discomfort from bloating by lying on your right side with a heating pad on your abdomen.
-You may need to take short walks to help the gas move out.
-Eat small meals until you do not feel bloated.
+You may have some cramping or feel bloated after the procedure.
+You may need to lie on your left side with a heating pad on your abdomen.
+Eat small meals until the bloating improves.